On the Persistence of QPOs During the SGR 1806-20 Giant Flare: METHODS

 Our Bayesian search for QPOs compares two models:

 \begin{enumerate}

 \item Red noise model: there is a red noise component, so that the non-Poisson power density at frequency $f$ is

 where we normalize the power to a fiducial frequency of $15~{\rm Hz}$.
 Thus the amplitude $A$ is the only parameter in this model.
 We chose an $f^{-2}$ slope for our red noise model because this would correspond to an exponential decay.
 However, we found that the choice of the red noise slope makes no significant difference.
 In particular, we reanalyzed the strongest signals (listed in Table~\ref{tab:QPOs} below) using red noise power laws of $f^{-1}$, $f^{-1.5}$, $f^{-2.5}$, and $f^{-3.0}$ for both the red noise and Lorentzian models, and all of the Bayes factors were consistent with the values that we report here.
+We have also carried out an exploratory analysis in which we include the red noise slope as an extra parameter, and the results are generally consistent with the $f^{-2}$ red noise fit.

 \item Lorentzian model: there is a red noise component plus a Lorentzian, so that the non-Poisson power density at frequency $f$ is

 Thus this model has four parameters: $B, C, \Delta f, {\rm and}~f_0$.
 The red noise amplitude $B$ for the Lorentzian model is determined independently of the parameter $A$ in the red noise model.